Enpass vs Bitwarden review 2026

 Third-party security audits

+Both of these solutions have undergone third-party audits.
 Enpass has only been audited a small number of times.
-And every time, the auditors identified some vulnerabilities and issues.
+And every time, the auditors identified some vulnerabilities and issues, but Enpass patched them.
 Before you discount Enpass completely, they didn’t find anything too worrying, but it’s definitely worth taking into consideration when deciding on a password manager.

 Similarly, when Bitwarden underwent a penetration test and security assessment by the Insight Risk Consulting auditing firm, there were some moderate issues identified.
 However, no major security problems were found.
 And it’s reassuring to know that Bitwarden soon released a server security update to resolve the issues.

-Enpass vs Bitwarden: features overview
+Enpass vs Bitwarden: feature comparison

 For example, Bitwarden’s password import function is fiddly to use, while sharing and syncing passwords is needlessly complicated.
 Moreover, its interface is unintuitive, and it’s not always easy to find the features you need.